 HDDs are your average spinning drives that connect to the SATA ports.
-They are slower, but offer huge storage capacities for cheap.
+They are slower but offer substantial storage capacities for cheap.

-SSDs, on other hand, are multiple times faster than an HDD but are expensive.
+SSDs, on the other hand, are multiple times faster than an HDD but are expensive.

 There are two types of SSDs: SATA SSDs and NVMe SSDs.
-SATA SSDs connect to the SATA slots and are much slower compared to the NVMe SSDs.
+SATA SSDs connect to the SATA slots and are much slower than the NVMe SSDs.

 NVMe SSDs use the PCIe protocol and are much faster.